Thai c.bank chief says growth a bigger worry than inflation for now

 BANGKOK, April 11 (Reuters) - Thailand's central bank will focus monetary policy efforts on shoring up sluggish growth in Southeast Asia'a second-largest economy, its chief said on Monday, even as surging global price pressures force its peers to raise interest rates.

-The central bank is among a shrinking number globally that continue to see inflationary pressures as transitory, with more concern given to a collapse in foreign tourist arrivals caused by the pandemic and its long-term hit to the growth.
+The central bank is among a shrinking number globally that continue to see inflationary pressures as transitory, with more concern given to a collapse in tourism caused by the pandemic and its long-term hit to growth.

-Governor Sethaput Suthiwartnarueput told Reuters in an interview he expects the economy to have grown 1.8% year-on-year in the first quarter of this year and that the Russia-Ukraine war would not derail the recovery.
+Governor Sethaput Suthiwartnarueput in an interview said he expects the economy to have grown 1.8% year-on-year in the first quarter and that the impact of the Russia-Ukraine war would not derail the recovery.

-Governor Sethaput Suthiwartnarueput told Reuters in an interview he expects the economy to have grown 1.8% year-on-year in the first quarter of this year.

-"The economic recovery is still intact, slow and uneven," he said.
+"The economic recovery is still intact, slow and uneven," he told Reuters.
 "Our priority now is to ensure that the recovery remains intact".

 The Bank of Thailand's monetary policy committee last month voted unanimously to hold the key rate THCBIR=ECI at an all-time low of 0.50%, where it has been since May 2020.
-It holds its next policy review in June.
+Its next policy review is in June.

+As the inflation spike is seen as temporary, "it's not good to have something that is a blunt response to a problem that is required a more targeted solution," Sethaput said.

-"Long term, medium term inflation expectations still look relatively anchored in the two to three percent range," he said, adding "we haven't seen yields spike that sharply as a result of the higher inflation".
+"Long-term, medium-term inflation expectations still look relatively anchored in the 2-3% range," he said, adding "we haven't seen yields spike that sharply as a result of the higher inflation".

+"We're not likely to see stagflation," Sethaput said, citing an increase in economic growth, not a deceleration.

 Inflation hit a 13-year high of 5.73% in March, driven mostly by energy costs.
 The BOT last month raised its headline inflation forecast to 4.9% from 1.7% seen previously but projects inflation will then slow to 1.7% in 2023.